 What is the American College of Veterinary Radiology (ACVR) opinion of leveraging Artificial Intelligence (AI) and machine learning for radiograph reads?

 The ACVR is aware of Vetology’s work in AI and machine learning.
-To date, they have not provided an opinion.
 We believe the technology and market is in its infancy and their participation will evolve as the market becomes more widespread.
-The American College of Radiology (ACR) which is the human radiology organization equivalent to the ACVR has fully embraced AI as part of radiology’s future.
+Like Vetology AI, both the ACVR, and it’s human medicine counterpart, the American College of Radiology (ACR), have positions on AI that embraced responsible development of AI applications as part of radiology’s future.